hillar/pigsty-moloch-plugin/README.md

 ### options you must set

-1. molochConfigFileLocation
+1. *molochConfigFileLocation*

-   set it for example '/data/moloch/etc/config.ini', plugin reads elasticsearch related options from moloch config
+   plugin reads elasticsearch related options from moloch config

+   set it for example '/data/moloch/etc/config.ini'

-1. dbModuleLocation
+1. *dbModuleLocation*

-  moloch viewer uses its own db module, what you can not (yet) install with npm so you have to point on its location set if for example '/data/moloch/viewer/db.js'
+  moloch viewer uses its own db module, what you can not (yet) install with npm

+  so you have to point on its location

+  set if for example '/data/moloch/viewer/db.js'